offmonte/challenge/README.md

   - Sort by relevance (occurrences in content + weight on file name).
   - Visual highlighting of the phrase in rendered contents (HTML, XLSX, PDF, DOCX).
 - Responsive UI, dark mode and friendly error messages.

+## UI/UX
+The interface is **simple, minimalistic, and easy to use**, ensuring that any user can interact with it effortlessly.
+The layout automatically adapts to the system's **light or dark mode**, providing visual comfort and consistency.
+The design was inspired by the **Next.js / Vercel style**, focusing on clarity and content.

 ## Architecture and Project Structure
 ```